MediaPreneur/lvwrence.github.io/_posts/2016-11-20-brief-primer-to-options.md

 ---
 layout: post
-title: A Brief Primer to Options
+title: A Brief Primer on Options
 ---

 Options are a really interesting type of financial security.
 They are themselves part of a broader group of securities